 Unregulated vs. regulated pumps – significant differences in efficiency

 Why are conventionally operated (uncontrolled) pumps inefficient and how can efficiency be increased?
-Both questions lead to the same problem: In almost every operation, pumps perform more than they should.
-In the past, the usual way to reduce the performance was to push or mechanically throttle the pipeline.
+Both questions lead to the same problem: In almost every operation, pumps have more power than they need to most of the time.
+In the past, the usual way to reduce the performance was to close or mechanically throttle the pipes.
 In this case, the pump works permanently against a resistance, so that the excess power is “deliberately wasted”.
 Such a procedure is neither efficient nor ecologically up-to-date.

 It is far more sensible to dimension the pump so that its output corresponds to the actual demand.
-However, such systems are very rigid and an increase in productivity is almost impossible because the aggregates cannot exceed their maximum.
+However, such systems are very inflexible, and an increase in productivity is almost impossible because the machines cannot exceed their maximum.

 The option with the highest degree of economy and flexibility for your company is therefore variable pump control.
 Here, a pump is installed that is dimensioned according to demand and is automatically controlled.
-This in turn is done via a frequency converter in the switch cabinet, which controls the speed of the electric motor.
-In real operation, the units then usually achieve only a partial load.
-This method has a particularly high energy efficiency because the power of the pump depends to the third power on the speed – so the reduction in power by a factor of eight mentioned at the beginning occurs when the speed is halved.
+This in turn is done via a frequency converter in the control cabinet, which controls the speed of the electric motor depending on the load.
+In real-world operation, the units usually only need to sustain a partial load, meaning the speed can be significantly reduced.
+This method has a particularly high energy efficiency because the power of the pump corresponds to the third power on the speed – thus the reduction in power by a factor of eight mentioned at the beginning occurs when the speed is halved.
 In practice, this measure can save you up to 70 percent of the operating electricity costs for your pumps.

 Easy integration of pump control for greater energy efficiency